linkedin/DuaLip/docs/demo/matching.rst

   mkdir data/ml-20m/data
   mv ml-20m/rating.csv data/ml-20m/data

-Then use MatchingDataGenerator to convert the dataset to the format solver takes:
+Next, use DuaLip's :code:`MatchingDataGenerator` to convert the dataset to the input format DuaLip needs for matching problems. (**Note:** The name of the :code:`.jar` file on your machine might be slightly different from :code:`./dualip/build/libs/dualip_2.12.jar` due to differing version numbers.
+Please replace the filename with the one on your machine if necessary.)

 .. code:: bash